vinceliuice/Matcha-gtk-theme/README.md

 ## Info

 ### GTK+ 3.20 or later
-- Update your gtk(gnome) version on Mint if you want use matcha on Linux Mint.
+- Update your gtk(gnome) version on Mint if you want use matcha on Linux Mint 18 or Ubuntu16.04.

         sudo add-apt-repository ppa:gnome3-team/gnome3-staging
         sudo add-apt-repository ppa:gnome3-team/gnome3